Tanesha Westcarr Gleaner Front Page

-International Development MSc student Tanesha Westcarr, is a 2017 Governor General Achievement Awardee.
-She served four years as the UK Youth Diaspora Advisor to the Minister of Foreign Affairs and Foreign Trade and is now appointed South-UK Regional Leader on the Global Jamaica Diaspora Youth Council.
+International Development MSc student Tanesha Westcarr, is a Governor General Achievement Awardee and Goodenough College Fellow.
+She served four years as the UK Youth Diaspora Advisor to the Minister of Foreign Affairs and Foreign Trade and was the first Chairperson of the Global Jamaica Diaspora Youth Council (GJDYC).
 Tanesha is also an entrepreneur, author and international speaker.

 As part of her commitment to drive change, improve lives and give back, Tanesha partakes in many philanthropic exploits.
 Her earliest role in an East London School resulted in an invitation to 10 Downing Street to meet former Prime Minister Gordon Brown.
 She continues to make a positive impact in areas of education, politics and economic empowerment.